ChristianSama/github-api-service/README.md

-Simple App to retrieve repository information using github public API
+App to retrieve repository information using github public API written in typescript.